kiminzajnr/Micro_Blog/README.md

 # Micro_Blog

 This is a simple microblogging application built using HTML, CSS, Python Flask, and MongoDB.
-The application allows users to create and view blog entries.
+The application allows users to keep track of everything they have learnt.

 ## Features

-- **Create Blog Entries:** Users can create new blog entries by submitting content through the web interface.
+- **Create Blog Entries:**
-- **View Blog Entries:** All blog entries are displayed on the homepage, along with the date they were posted.
+- **View Blog Entries:**

 ## Technologies Used